Privacy and Responsible Information Sharing Act 2024 and Record Keeping Obligations

 Some laws may require an organisation to publish (or “make available”) particular government records that may contain personal information, such as names or contact details.
 For example, Local Government Council Minutes and Agendas and Gift Registers are required under legislation, to be posted on a Local Government’s website.

-Where organisations include internal publications such as Record Keeping Plans or policies and procedures on their websites, organisations should consider publishing an outward facing version without personal and security-based information.
+Where organisations include internal publications such as record keeping plans or policies and procedures on their websites, organisations should consider publishing an outward facing version without personal and security-based information.

 Our organisation collects a lot of information about client interactions.
-If we de-identify this information, can we continue to keep it longer than the retention period shown in a Retention and Disposal Authority?
+If we de-identify this information, can we continue to keep it longer than the retention period shown in a retention and disposal authority?

-IPP 4.2 provides that IPP entities must take reasonable steps to destroy or permanently de-identify personal information is no longer needed for any purpose authorised under the IPPs, unless its retention is expressly required or authorised by or under another law.
+IPP 4.2 provides that IPP entities must take reasonable steps to destroy or permanently de-identify personal information no longer needed for any purpose authorised under the IPPs, unless its retention is expressly required or authorised by or under another law.

 Once personal information is properly de-identified, it no longer constitutes personal information.

-In addition, organisations will need to be mindful of other record keeping obligations under a Retention and Disposal Authority that may still apply to the de-identified information
+In addition, organisations will need to be mindful of other record keeping obligations under a retention and disposal authority that may still apply to the de-identified information.

 Have a question or want to report a problem?